cdaller/sql_server_copy_tables/README.md

 This indicates that page 1 to 13 were read and written (```rw```), but page 14 was not written yet.
 So if the process somehow dies at this specific moment, one could restart the copy process by using ```--page-start 14```.

-Please note that ```--page-start```does only make sense with a single table given!
+Please note that ```--page-start```does only make sense with a single table given.
+If this parameter is used, the table is automatically NOT truncated, recreated nor are indices being copied.

-Also note that in this special case, the target table must not be recreated or truncated!

 ```bash
 ./mssql_copy_table.py \